Zach McKinstry Player Props: Tigers vs. Blue Jays

 Zach McKinstry At The Plate

-- McKinstry has an RBI in 16 of 78 games this year, with multiple RBI in five of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 20.3% of his games this year, McKinstry has had at least one RBI.
+He's picked up more than one in 6.3% and driven in three or more of his team's runs in one contest.

-- He has scored a run in 31 games this season, with multiple runs three times.
+- In 32 of 79 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.